Skip to main content

 * ES Module entry function

-* @param {Object} event - Event object
+* @param {Object} event - The event object

-* @param {Object} context - Context object
+* @param {Object} context - The context object

 * @returns {Promise<Object>} Processing result